avinabagh98/avinabagh98/README.md

 - Hi, I’m Avinaba Ghosh.
-- Working as Web App Developper.
+- Working as Web App Developer & React Native Developer.
-- I’m interested in Data Science & Machine Learning.
+- I’m an Ex-Data Analyst & Btech graduate.

 <!---
 avinabagh98/avinabagh98 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.